-The holiday season brings joy, but it also marks a peak time for opportunistic cybercriminals.
+Although the holiday season brings plenty of joy to people around the world, it is also a peak time for opportunistic cybercriminals.
+With the usual increase in transaction volume, temporary staffing, and employees distracted by personal holiday plans, the back office becomes vulnerable to scams directed toward seizing funds or sensitive data.
 While it may feel like your organization isn’t at risk, your financial back office is a prime target.
-With the usual increase in transaction volume, temporary staffing, and employees distracted by personal holiday plans, the back office becomes vulnerable to sophisticated scams aimed at seizing funds or sensitive data.
+To protect your organization and fortify your finances, it is important to stay informed.

 The Top Holiday Scams Targeting the Back Office